WetHat/rss-tracker/test-vault/RSS/reference/Python Morsels/Assignment vs․ Mutation in Python.md

 >
 > 1. [Remember: variables are pointers](https://www.pythonmorsels.com/assignment-versus-mutatio⋯

 🔗Read article [online](https://www.pythonmorsels.com/assignment-versus-mutation/).
-For other items in this feed see [[../Python Morsels]].
+For other items in this feed see [[../Python Morsels|Python Morsels]].
+Python Morsels
 - [ ] [[Assignment vs․ Mutation in Python]]
 - - -
 In Python, "change" can mean two different things.
 Assignment changes which object a variable points to.
 Mutation, changes the object itself.